Thief in law: Ethics and code of conduct

-Have, if possible, informants from the rank and file of thieves.

-Not lose your reasoning ability when using alcohol.

-Have nothing to do with the authorities (particularly with the ITU [Correctional Labor Authority]), not participate in public activities, nor join any community organizations.

-Not take weapons from the hands of authorities; not serve in the military.

-Make good on promises given to other thieves.

-The above code is no longer in use besides the standard prison code of ethics of not cooperating with prison authorities or informing on your fellow inmates.
 Aleksandr Solzhenitsyn, author of The Gulag Archipelago, claimed never to have seen any thief honor the code if it conflicted with his personal criminal wants.

 Vory tattoos

 The Vory subculture (more exactly: the prison inmate subculture where Vory are the leaders) is well known for having symbolic tattoos.
 The tattoos are usually done in the prison with primitive tools.

 Tattoos associated with the thieves in law include, but are not limited to: